eredisg/eunice/README.md

-# About
+# Eunice Interactive Assistant

-This is a demonstration for Pocketsphinx on Android
+This is a simple interactive assistant based on Pocketsphinx for Android.

 See for details http://cmusphinx.sourceforge.net/wiki/tutorialandroid